7 predictions for 'Game of Thrones' season 8

-The eighth and final season will premiere in April, 2019.
-In the meantime, HBO released this teaser trailer to whet the appetite of fans:
+The eighth and final season will premiere on April 14, 2019.
+In the meantime, HBO released this trailer to whet the appetite of fans:

 We still have plenty of time to gossip and fawn over every possible rumor and plot point for season 8.
 With no more "Thrones" to ponder after this one, we're going to savor every month leading up to big event like the unending courses of a Lannister feast.